rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 Also a plugin can decide that a certain AMQP method can't be performed on a queue that's managed by the plugin.
 In this case declared a queue called `my_shard` doesn't make much sense when there's actually a sharded queue by that name.
 In this case the plugin will return a channel error to the user.

-At the moment these are the AMPQ methods intercepted by the plugin, and the respective behaviour:
+These are the AMPQ methods intercepted by the plugin, and the respective behaviour:

 - `'basic.consume', QueueName`: The plugin will pick the sharded queue with the least amount of consumers from the `QueueName` shard.
 - `'basic.get', QueueName`: The plugin will pick the sharded queue with the least amount of consumers from the `QueueName` shard.